+With so many incredible vacation destinations, it can be confusing deciding the best place to stay in Colorado.
 Do you want the bustling city of Denver?
-The perks of a resort ski area in the rocky mountains?
+The perks of a world-class ski resort in the Rocky Mountains?
 The less-crowded quiet of Southern Colorado?

 I’m a Colorado local who has traveled all over the state, and I’m here to help you decide where to stay in Colorado during your trip.
 Whether you want a trendy downtown Denver hotel or a stay in a quirky 1800s mining town, I’ve got you covered!

 As you plan your trip, be sure to bookmark our Ultimate Colorado Travel Guide!
 It’s chock-full of advice on what to bring, where to go, and what to see, all written by locals here in the state.
 It will be a valuable vacation guide for you.